 Support for DEI from the executive team is only one part of the puzzle, however.
-From middle management to entry-level hires, organizations can take steps to recognize and stop bias in its tracks.
+From middle management to entry-level hires, organisations can take steps to recognise and stop bias in its tracks.

 Other actions that may support equal pay include: